Massage Therapy CEs | Prenatal/Doula/Infant Courses

 Will completing this class certify me in my home state to give me the massage license to work with clients?
 This common question confuses “certification” with “licensure”.
 Certification is evidence of education.
 Licensure is a legal permit to practice a profession.
 Please read our blog article for an in-depth explanation on the difference between these two terms.

 Do you offer this seminar in a live classroom setting, or only online?
 This course is currently only offered online.
 With the expense of travel and lodging for our instructor, plus her salary, plus profit and expenses for hosting schools, the tuition would be triple of what it is online.
-And that isn’t counting the money you would lose (lost work, potential travel expenses, etc) that would cost you on top of tuition.
+And that isn’t counting the expense (lost work, potential travel expenses, etc) that you would incur on top of tuition.
 For more on the advantages and disadvantages for live and online courses, check out our blog post on this topic.

 I have had some prenatal massage elsewhere.
 Can I skep Step One and go directly to Step Two?
 Not if you want to earn the certification title.
 We have no idea what your intial training taught and how it may or may not substitute for our training.
 We have seen pregnancy massage courses that were little more than how to give a regular massage in a sidelying position, without giving any information at all on the physiological changes of pregnancy, complications that could contraindicate massage, etc. We feel it is better that you take a chance of some redundancies than take a chance that you don't learn something important.
 If you wish to skip Step One, and take only Step Two for the training, you can do that, but you will not be eligible to be awarded the title of Certified Prenatal Massage Therapist if you skip Step One.

 Are your online courses downloadable to my computer?
 You must be logged in on our website to view at least some of the course materials.
 Many of our courses do have some downloadable files attached.
 We also offer the option to purchase hard copies of the book and DVD if you prefer to have hard copies for your reference library.